 Schedule for deadlines and procedures.

-The First Weeks of the Semester
+The First Two Weeks of the Semester (10 instructional days)

-Students may drop all courses without the permission of instructors.
+During the first two weeks of the Semester, students may drop all courses without the permission of instructors.
 Students must have an exit interview with the Financial Aid Office and other student services offices as appropriate.
 No record of enrollment

 will appear on the student’s transcript.

+The Third and Fourth Weeks of the Semester (up through the Census Date)

+From two weeks after semester instruction begins and up through the Census Date, students may drop all courses with approval signatures of instructors on the appropriate form.
+No record of enrollment will appear on the student’s transcript.

-After the and through the Twelfth Week of Instruction
+After the Census date and through the Twelfth Week of Instruction

 Students must have a serious and compelling reason and obtain the approval of the instructor for every course and department chair of the department in which each course is offered.
 The reason must be acceptable to and verified by the instructor of record and the department chair of the department in which the course is offered.
 The condition must be stated in writing on the appropriate form.
 The student must provide documentation that substantiates the condition.
 After obtaining the approval of instructors and department chairs, students must have an exit interview with the Financial Aid Office and other student services offices as appropriate.